bluesky/tiled/docs/source/reference/scopes.md

 An authenticated entity ("Principal") may be assigned roles that confer a list of scopes.

-* `user` --- default role, granted scopes `["read:metadata", "read:data", "write:metadata", "write:data", "create", "apikeys"]`
+* `user` --- default role, granted scopes `["read:metadata", "read:data", "write:metadata", "write:data", "create:node", "create:apikeys", "revoke:apikeys"]`
 * `admin` --- granted all scopes

 There is support for custom roles at the database level, but neither role